 Then consider hiring someone externally.
 You can go for freelance video editors or for a dedicated video editing company.
 Both options have their own pros and cons.

 But, since we’re interested in costs, let’s move on to those.

 There are three basic billing schemes: Hourly rates, package prices, and subscriptions.

 First, some video editors charge by the hour.
 Here, the cost of your video edit will depend on two things: how long it takes, and the editor’s rates.

 How much time your editor needs depends mostly on the length of your footage and the complexity of the edit (types of cuts, revisions, enhancements etc.).
 As a rule of thumb, you can expect 30 minutes to an hour of editing for each minute of finished video.

 As for hourly rates, they’re roughly based on experience and skill – and there’s a wide range out there.

 You can absolutely find beginner freelancers who’ll do the job for $15 an hour on Upwork – just don’t expect professional results.
 Experienced editors with polished portfolios, though, easily charge $50 to well over $100 per hour.

-Frequently, job boards and freelance platforms take a cut of the editors’ earnings.
-You might be able to shave off a few percent by working with them directly – if the platform’s terms of service allow it.
+Typically, job boards and freelance platforms take a cut of the editors’ earnings.
+You might be able to shave off a few percent by working with them directly – if the platform’s terms of service allow it, and you trust them.